+Indeed, some variables are central to internal democracy.
+The first and major variable is equal participation of all members and groups in the democratic processes of the party.
+This emphasises the involvement of the rank-and-file in the party's policies, as well as representation at party activities and in party bodies.
 Democratic policy-making involves a participative process of policy development in debates, consultation meetings and other platforms, and it decentralizes the mandate of decision-making to the rank and file of political parties (Salih, 2006).

-The second variable is inclusiveness.
-Democracy is all about inclusiveness.
+second variable inclusiveness.
+The is Democracy is all about inclusiveness.
 If there is no provision for people's inclusion in the party, there may be little participation since one begets the other.
-Inclusiveness stresses how wide the circle of party decision-makers is. ??carrow (2005) opines that in the most inclusive parties, all party members, or even all party supporters, are given the opportunity to decide on important issues, such as the choice of party leader or the selection of party candidates.
+Inclusiveness stresses how wide the circle of party decision-makers is.
+Scarrow (2005) opines that in the most inclusive parties, all party members, or even all party supporters, are given the opportunity to decide on important issues, such as the choice of party leader or the selection of party candidates.
 Due to the fact that inclusiveness is a matter of process and formal rule, more inclusive parties will offer more opportunities for open deliberation prior to the decision stage.
 As it were, this particular variable (inclusiveness) is seriously and visibly lacking in the Peoples Democratic Party.
 For instance, it is the major challenge the Lagos PDP chapter is currently facing.
 It has not only led to the formation of so many competing groups and caucuses, but also escalated the rate of muscle-flexing among party chieftains.
 The concomitant effect is the inability of the party to win the governorship elections in Lagos since 1999.
 It is in view of this, Ogundimu (2010) argued that, for any party to brace up for governorship election, it must not go into the election as a divided house.
 Lagos PDP is still disunited and the first step to 2011 election is to foster unity, harmony and understanding in the fold.
 He further held that if PDP wants to make any impression during the election, the branch should field a consensus candidate, and not an aspirant leaning on any group locked in politics of bitterness with other competing groups.